If you’re a fan of money (of course you are!) then budgeting your money will probably become your newest obsession.

 What Exactly Is Budgeting?

 Budgeting is the art of allocating your dollars effectively to the things that matter to you the most.
+It’s similar to an agenda planner where you plan your daily/monthly and even yearly tasks on it.
+Budgeting and budget planning keeps your finances on point.

 Let’s say you have 2 siblings and you only have 1 slice of pizza to give to either of them.
 Which one do you choose?